Vocational Nursing

 4) Mathematic ability.

-Step #3: Take the TEAS exam.
+Take the TEAS exam.
 A student may take the TEAS exam twice within the application period.
 To be considered for admission, TEAS results must be taken within one (1) year of the application deadline.

-1) Transcript showing any previously completed A+P
+1) Transcript showing previously completed courses - BIOL 2404 or BIOL 2401

 2) Proof of military service (if applicable)

-3) Proof of current State CNA, EMT, RMA, CMA, CPhT, or CPT certification (if applicable)
+3) Proof of current State CNA, EMT, RMA, CMA, CPhT, or CPT certification (if

-Step #5: Applicants will be ranked on a point system according to their TEAS scores, A+P grades, and bonus points for US military service, and CNA, CNA, RMA, or EMT, CPhT, CPT certifications.
+Applicants will be ranked on a point system according to their TEAS scores, A+P grades, and bonus points for US military service, and CNA, CNA, RMA, or EMT, CPhT, CPT certifications.
 Incomplete applications will not be considered for admission.
 All applicants will be notified of initial acceptance or non-acceptance via e-mail shortly after the application deadline date.

 Applicants with complete application and acceptable scores on TEAS who do not rank high enough for initial acceptance to the class will be placed on a wait list.
 Accepted students who do not complete all requirements will be replaced with people on the wait list.

-Step #6: ALL accepted students MUST attend an orientation session prior to the program start.
+ALL accepted students MUST attend an in-person orientation session prior to the program start.
 Before the orientation, accepted students will have to obtain an FBI criminal background check.
 Instructions will be sent with the letter of acceptance.
 Failure to attend the orientation session will forfeit the student’s place in the class and a candidate from the wait-list succession will be selected.
 Unacceptable criminal background checks without Board of Nursing (Declaratory Order) approval will be stricken from the acceptance list and a wait-list candidate will be selected.